arjmandi/purple/README.md

 etc.

-If we truly build AGI, it will have its own agenda, and we need to answer its needs or give it what it wants or persuade it to give us the answers.
+If we truly build AGI, it will have its own agenda, and we need to answer it needs or give it what it wants or persuade it to give us the answers.

 It might have an answer for understanding the secrets of the universe or a way to travel to far galaxies, etc. And we might not understand how that answer works, but we might also use it.